arkarsg/digitalgarden/content/KodeKloud/CKAD/Kubernetes for Absolute Beginners/Services.md

 k get services
 ```

+>[!note] What if there are multiple pods?
-Acts as a LoadBalancer using random algorithm
+>Acts as a built-in LoadBalancer using random algorithm

 >[!note]
->The service created spans across all nodes in the cluster
+>The service created spans across all nodes in the cluster and selects the pods without any additional configuration

 ### ClusterIP
 > Makes a virtual IP inside the cluster to enable communication between different services

+Necessary as IP addresses of pods are not static.
+If a pod goes down, a new IP address is assigned.
+Furthermore, if there are multiple pods, how does another pod decide which pod to connect to?

-Provides a single interface to access the other pods
+ClusterIP provides a single interface to access the other pods

 Pods communicate with services instead of other pods directly